 During the time that U.S. upholstery operations were shrinking, we established operations in China and gradually expanded them over time to include a variety of activities.
 The facilities near Shanghai began operations in 2004 with a finishing and inspection operation, where goods woven in China by selected outside suppliers are treated with finishing processes and subjected to U.S. quality control measures before being distributed to customers.
-In subsequent years, a variety of finished goods (with no further finishing needed) began to be sourced through our China operations, and in fiscal 2006 the operation was expanded to include a facility where upholstery fabrics are cut and sewn into "kits" that are made to the specifications of furniture manufacturing customers in the U.S. Cut and sewn "kit" operations have become an important method for furniture producers to reduce production costs by moving a larger percentage of the labor component of furniture manufacturing to lower cost environments.
+In subsequent years, a variety of finished goods (with no further finishing needed) began to be sourced through our China operations, and in fiscal 2006 the operation was expanded to include a facility where upholstery fabrics are cut and sewn into "kits" that are made to the specifications of furniture manufacturing to lower costs by moving a larger percentage of the labor component of furniture manufacturing to lower cost environments.
 Other recent developments in our China operations include expansion of our product development and design capabilities in China and further strengthening of key strategic partnerships with mills.
 We also expanded our marketing efforts to sell our China products in countries other than the U.S., including the Chinese local market.